-Warrant Terms for Call or Put Warrants relating to an exchange rate
+Warrant Terms for Call or Put Warrants related to one fine troy ounce of gold

 These Warrant Terms apply for a series of Call or Put Warrants.
 The points marked with a • are different for each series and details are provided in the Schedule.